Frijol/climate-change/notes.md

 ## The basics
 * The earth is getting warmer, and it's creating nasty positive feedback loops.
 For example: Sea ice is melting; ice is more reflective than water, so heat gets absorbed by the water more quickly than before; sea ice melts even faster
 * Nobody's exactly sure what will happen and when, but so far it's gotten worse more quickly than mainstream models predicted.
-* CFCs (cholofluorocarbons) were evidence that humans were massively impacting the environment and creating a hole in the ozone layer.
+* CFCs (chlorofluorocarbons) were evidence that humans were massively impacting the environment and creating a hole in the ozone layer.
 Political action banning specific chemical products was fairly decisive in reducing this issue.
 * There is no decisive political action that can be taken regarding carbon emissions, because any that would actually work would also shut down the global economy.

 ## Geoengineering